myarotskaya/architecture-center/docs/data/technology-choices/stream-processing.md

 - [Azure Functions](/azure/azure-functions/functions-overview)
 - [Azure App Service WebJobs](/azure/app-service/web-sites-create-web-jobs)

-## How do you choose?
-Each service brings with it a unique set of capabilities, giving you the option to select the one that most closely meets your requirements.

 ## Key Selection Criteria

 For real-time processing scenarios, begin choosing the appropriate service for your needs by answering these questions:

-- Do you want a managed service or do you prefer to setup and manage the cluster of virtual machines running the processing?
-    - If yes, then narrow your options to those that are managed services.
-- Do you want to author stream processing logic declaratively (for example, as SQL queries) or imperatively (for example, Java code)?
+- Do you want to author stream processing logic declaratively or imperatively?
-    - Narrow your options by the programming paradigm (declarative or imperative).

 - Do you need built-in support for temporal processing or windowing?
-    - If yes, narrow your options to those that support built-in temporal/windowing.

 - Does your data arrive in formats besides Avro, JSON, or CSV?
-    - If yes, narrow your options to those that support any format using custom code.
+If yes, consider options support any format using custom code.

 - Do you need to scale your processing beyond 1 GB/s?
-    - If yes, consider the options that scale with the cluster size.
+If yes, consider the options that scale with the cluster size.

 ## Capability matrix